Why Your VPN Keeps Getting Blocked on DAZN Abroad — and How to Fix It

 Because it's a router, every device connected to it is covered — smart TV, Apple TV, Firestick or streaming box.
 You watch DAZN on the big screen, through its own app, just as you would at home.

-At Stream UK TV Abroad, we supply pre-configured VPN routers that work out of the box, shipped worldwide.
+At Stream UK TV Abroad, we supply pre-configured SmartHub VPN routers that work out of the box, shipped worldwide.
 Plug the router into your internet abroad, connect your TV or streaming device, open the DAZN app and sign in as normal.
 There are no settings to wrestle with and no servers to keep switching when one stops working.

 It's the same setup our customers use for BBC iPlayer, ITVX and TNT Sports, so a single router covers DAZN alongside the rest of your UK viewing.